bernie4375/FCL-potential-autoISF/README.md

-Exploring Full Closed Loop potential of-autoISF-3.0
+Exploring Full Closed Loop potential of-autoISF-3.0   * - VERSION IN WORD FORMATS _ *

 Authors are no medical professionals but T1 diabetics (or parents of a T1D child) who report their -limited - understanding and experience, in an effort to contribute to a growing body of knowledge, and to facilitate development of patient centered solutions.
 Nothing in this site is medical advice, but meant to stimulate patient-driven self-responsible research, and meant also to stimulate product developments by the medical industry.